×

 Yes.
 The law allows the use of either a rubber stamp or an embosser as your notary seal.
 The seal must clearly show, when embossed, stamped, or printed on the document, the words "Notary Public, State of Texas" around a star of five points, the notary's name, the date the commission expires, and the notary ID number.

-Notary Public Underwriters offers either seal in several styles, all of which comply with Texas law.
+Notary Public Underwriters Agency of Texas offers either seal in several styles, all of which comply with Texas law.

 This information can be found on your commission certificate.
-Alternately, visit the Secretary of State's Notary Search and enter your name, zip code, and county.
+Alternately, visit the Secretary of State's Notary Search and enter your name, state, and zip code.
 Your information should populate.

 What should I do if my notary seal or record book is lost or stolen?